-As an attendance taking school, faculty members regularly enter attendance data.
-The withdrawal date for a student is determined according to the last day a student is marked as attending for the payment period.
-For official withdrawals, the last date of attendance is also used but students also complete an Exit process with the institution that is verified by faculty members.
+As an attendance-taking school, faculty members regularly enter attendance data.
+The withdrawal date for a student is determined according to the last day a student is marked as attending.
+For official withdrawals, the last date of attendance is used and instructors complete an Exit process that notifies the Student Service Office of the student's change in enrollment.
+In regards to unofficial withdrawals, when a student is absent from class for three days consecutively without notification to the program instructor, that person is administratively withdrawn from class per TBR policy 2:03:01:05.
+On the day following the third no call no show absence, the instructor completes the student exit process, and the information is forwarded to the Student Services Office